deleSerna/deleSerna.github.io/_posts/2025-05-29-spring_ai_vertex.markdown

 layout: post
 title:  "Spring AI with Vertex 101"
 date:   2025-05-29 06:30:10 +02
-categories: java spring_ai vertex ai
+categories: java spring_ai vertex ai  vaadin
-published: false
+published: true
 ---

 Follow this [guide](https://spring.io/guides/gs/spring-boot#scratch) from spring and create a sample application.
 I have also added `spring-boot-starter-web` and `spring-ai-starter-model-vertex-ai-gemini` etc. as the dependency.
 Then, download the project